 If you worry about a change in market values and the impact they may have on your business future, you should ensure that a remedy is found in the contract.
 Parties are free to negotiate a review or renegotiation clause to become operable on the happening of certain events.

-If you find yourself in a contractual dispute and require legal representation, contact the highly skilled Toronto litigators at Milosevic Fiske LLP.
+If you find yourself in a contractual dispute and require legal representation, contact the highly skilled Toronto litigators at Milosevic & Associates.
 Our team of exceptional Toronto business law lawyers provide both proactive contract review and drafting services, as well as skillful representation of clients involved in all types of contractual disputes.
 We have helped businesses of all sizes across various sectors manage potential pitfalls and address them through litigation where necessary.
 We are the lawyers other lawyers turn to for litigation.
 Call us at 416-916-1387 or contact us online for a consultation.